Independently Verified

 Designed to be surpassed.

 This record measures constraint-to-output ratio at a specific moment in time, with specific tools, under specific conditions.
-As AI evolves and access expands, someone will break it.
+It should be challenged.
+It should be tested.
+And if someone with equal or fewer constraints produced more verified output and value, that case deserves Rank 1 instead.
 That is the point.

 What This Record Is